WeitengHu/DCASE2025_task3/README.md

 Please feel free to add/remove the arguments as necessary.

+To compare the results of your experiments, directly run `python track_results.py`.

 ## References and Acknowledgement
 This repository is based on the [DCASE 2025 Yeow NTU Result](https://github.com/itsjunwei/NTU_SNTL_Task3)